barumau/PanGlobish/english/index.md

 Use it with your friends in everyday life or try it with strangers when you are traveling.
 It works!

-At the moment you can speak Panglobish in [this group in Facebook](https://www.facebook.com/groups/PanglobishFB/) or in [this channel in Telegram](https://t.me/Panglobish1).
+At the moment you can speak Panglobish in [this group in Facebook](https://www.facebook.com/groups/panglobish).

 There aren't many speakers yet but if _you_ think Panglobish is a good idea, then _others_ will think so too.